-GALS High School graduation requirements have been identified in order to align with top college and university requirements as well as to align with the GALS mission.
+GALS High School graduation requirements are aligned to DPS graduation requirements which been identified in order to align with top college and university requirements.
 As such, GALS offers a rich and rigorous curriculum suited to challenge and support our students.